 A couple of weeks ago I wrote a post about family ceremonies.
-There was a method to my madness – I was secretly planning a family ceremony, for the lovely Healy family in West Cork, in the deep south of Ireland.
-The family ceremony happened yesterday, and I thoroughly enjoyed it.
-The family seemed to enjoy it too, so I’m going to chalk it up as a success.
+There was a method to my madness.
+I was secretly planning a family ceremony, for the lovely Healy family in West Cork, in the deep south of Ireland.
+The ceremony happened yesterday, and I thoroughly enjoyed it.
+Since the family seemed to enjoy it too, I’m going to chalk it up as a success.

-The family were in a forest clearing and I was in my home in Tramore, Co.
+When I logged on, the family were waiting in a forest clearing and I was in my home in Tramore, Co.
 Waterford.
 We were connected by the mighty power of Zoom, but it felt as if I were there with them, watching their joy unfold.
 I’m now delighted to say that I’ve performed my first virtual ceremony – and nothing crashed!

 Starting the Ceremony

 After that, the fun began.
 The family carried out rituals which symbolised their togetherness as a family.
 First, they did a sand ceremony.
-They all brought containers of sand from a local beach that they go to regularly, and they poured that sand into a special container, to show that they were inseparable as a family.
+They all brought containers of sand from a local beach that they go to regularly.
+They poured that sand into a special container, to show that they were inseparable as a family.

 Wishes and Promises

 Next came the part of the ceremony that was meant to be solemn: the ring and vow exchange.
 But when you put jelly rings and children into the mix, you can forget about solemn.
 For me, it was the most joyful part of the ceremony.